lab-cosmo/librascal/docs/source/coding_convention.rst

 Prefer to have single, fixed owners for dynamically allocated objects.
 Prefer to transfer ownership with smart pointers.

 Definition:
-  "Ownership" is a bookkeeping technique for managing dynamically allocated memory (and other resources).
+  *Ownership* is a bookkeeping technique for managing dynamically allocated memory (and other resources).
 The owner of a dynamically allocated object is an object or function that is responsible for ensuring that it is deleted when no longer needed.
 Ownership can sometimes be shared, in which case the last owner is typically responsible for deleting it.
 Even when ownership is not shared, it can be transferred from one piece of code to another.

-  "Smart" pointers are classes that act like pointers, e.g. by overloading the ``*`` and ``->`` operators.
+  *Smart* pointers are classes that act like pointers, e.g. by overloading the ``*`` and ``->`` operators.
 Some smart pointer types can be used to automate ownership bookkeeping, to ensure these responsibilities are met. ``std::unique_ptr`` is a smart pointer type introduced in C++11, which expresses exclusive ownership of a dynamically allocated object; the object is deleted when the ``std::unique_ptr`` goes out of scope.
 It cannot be copied, but can be moved to represent ownership transfer. ``std::shared_ptr`` is a smart pointer type that expresses shared ownership of a dynamically allocated object. ``std::shared_ptrs`` can be copied; ownership of the object is shared among all copies, and the object is deleted when the last ``std::shared_ptr`` is destroyed.

 Pros: